 Fortnite is the world’s most popular battle royale game, developed by Epic Games.
 In it, players drop into a map alongside 99 other players.
 You can play in teams of four or on your own.

-After landing, it’s a mad dash to pick up as many weapons and items as possible.
-You have to eliminate other players with your weapons, while scouring the map and hiding in buildings.
+After landing, picking up as many weapons and items as possible is a mad dash.
+You must eliminate other players with your weapons while scouring the map and hiding in buildings.
 As the game progresses, the available game map decreases towards the center of the map.
-Whoever is the last player standing, wins the match.
+Whoever is the last player standing wins the match.

-Unlike traditional multiplayer shooter games, Fortnite only has a single map in it.
-However, the map is massive, large enough to hold 99 real life players with ease.
+Unlike traditional multiplayer shooter games, Fortnite only has a single map.
+However, the massive map is large enough to easily hold 99 real-life players.
 At the early points in the game, you’re unlikely to encounter that many players.

-How to Play Fortnite in VR on the Oculus Quest
+How to Play Fortnite in VR on the Meta Quest (Tutorial)

-The best chance for playing Fortnite in VR is on the Oculus Quest.
-The Quest is an Android-based VR headset which is completely standalone and doesn’t require a tethered PC.
+The best chance for playing Fortnite in VR is on the Meta Quest.
+The Quest is an Android-based VR headset that is completely standalone and doesn’t require a tethered PC.
 Since Fortnite is available for Android devices, it should work on the Oculus Quest.

 - You must link your Fortnite account to your Facebook account.